 Unlock Drama is always looking to deliver work within the community with hard-to-reach and marginalised groups; however, funding has always been an issue.
 Since becoming a Community Interest Company in 2020, Unlock Drama will certainly be looking at more ways to access funding enabling theatre to be delivered in the community.

 Do you want to learn the essential skills in Drama Facilitation with vulnerable groups?

 Look no further!
 Unlock Drama offer one-to-one and group training sessions in the techniques of Drama Facilitation.

 Using practical demonstrations and tutorials Unlock Drama supports any individual wanting to work in the field of Applied Theatre as a Drama Facilitator.

 This training programme will strengthen your skills, improve your facilitation techniques and build confidence.

-Do you want to run accredited courses for young people?
-Look no further!
-Unlock Drama can deliver Bronze, Silver and Gold Arts Award at your institution now.
+Do you want to run accredited art based courses for young people in your institution?
+Unlock Drama can deliver both Bronze and Silver Arts Award.

-The Arts Awards are extremely versatile and can be adapted to any interests the young people have in the arts.
-It helps young people to develop as artists and arts leaders.
-The Arts Award can be delivered to participants aged 7 – 25.
+Arts Awards are extremely versatile courses and can incorporate a range of artistic methods to capture the interests of the young people, helping them to develop as artists and arts leaders and gain qualifications.
+A Bronze level Arts Award equates to a grade D–G GCSE and a Silver level is equivalent to an A*-C GCSE grade.
+Arts Awards can be delivered to participants aged 7 – 25.